delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 O(b^2 + a)
 you can't drop either because without knowledge of what b and a are.

+## Sumary

 Bet you were expecting some hard to understand guide to Big O huh?
 Well, this is all it is.
 You just need to memorise (or learn) the hierarchy and then take some algorithms and find out what their Big O notation is.
 You should really practice this!

 Big O notation only represents how long an algorithm can take but sometimes we care about the memory (space complexity) of an algorithm too.

 Also sometimes an algorithm might not conform to big O notation.
-It's entirely possible that somehow an algorithm exists which changes how long it takes everytime it's run with the same input but almost every single algorithm you will meet will conform to Big O in some way.
+It's entirely possible that somehow an algorithm exists which changes how long it takes everytime it's run with the same input, but almost every single algorithm you will meet will conform to Big O in some way.

 # Seqeuntial search